markaylett/developer/docs/flatbuffers/schema/README.md

 | frequency      | int16      | The desired update frequency.                         |
 | markets        | [string]   | The set of markets to which the request applies.      |

-The `grouping` field is commonly used to describe the tick grouping at each level in the order book, but it may also be used for other purposes.
+The `grouping` field is commonly used to describe the tick grouping at each level in the order-book, but it may also be used for other purposes.
 This feature is only available on supported feeds.

 The `depth` field is the maximum number of levels in the market-data book.
 Currently supported values are: 1, 5, 10 and 20.
 This feature is only available on supported feeds.

-The `frequency` is the feed update frequency or conflation period.
-The frequency need not be specified when unsubscribing. *This feature is not currently implemented.*
+The `frequency` is the feed update frequency expressed as a multiple of the feed's conflation period.
+For example: a frequency of 10 for a feed with a 100 millisecond conflation period, will limit the number of updates to one per second.
+The frequency need not be specified when unsubscribing.
+This feature is only available on supported feeds.

+N.B.
+The conflation period is currently set to one second, but will be reduced as beta testing progresses.

 ### FeedRequestAccept